Red Gendron: University of Maine (1990–93)

 Gendron's entered the collegiate coaching ranks in 1990 as an assistant coach for Shawn Walsh at the University of Maine men's hockey team.
 In his third season as an assistant at Maine, Gendron helped guide the Black Bears to the 1993 NCAA Division I Men's Ice Hockey Championship and an overall record of 42–1–2.
-During his two seasons as assistant coach at Maine Gendron coached two Hobey Baker Award winners, Scott Pellerin 1991–92 and Paul Kariya 1992–93.
+During his two seasons as assistant coach at Maine, Gendron coached two Hobey Baker Award winners, Scott Pellerin in 1991–92 and Paul Kariya in 1992–93.

 New Jersey Devils/Albany River Rats

 In the summer of 1993 the New Jersey Devils hired Gendron to serve as a technological specialist for the 1993–94 season.
 The following season, 1994–95, Gendron was promoted to assistant coach serving under head coach Jacques Lemaire and alongside fellow assistant coach Larry Robinson.
 That season the Devils would go on to defeat the Detroit Red Wings to capture the team's first Stanley Cup championship.

 For the 1996–97 season, Gendron was named assistant coach of the New Jersey Devils AHL affiliate Albany River Rats, a position he remained in until the 1999–00 season.
 During the 2000–01 and 2001–02 season Gendron served as a scout for the Devils.

 Gendron became head coach of the Albany River Rats for the 2002–03 season.
 He was replaced during the 2003–04 AHL season by Robbie Ftorek.

 During Gendron's tenure as a member of the New Jersey Devils organization the team won three Stanley Cup Championships 1995, 2000, 2003 and finished runner-up in 2001.
 His name was engraved on the Stanley Cup in 1995 and 2000.